 If the Planning Department continues to get away with this, soon Venice will be all 3-story compounds with very little sun or air between the buildings.

 3. The Planning Department is issuing illegal DIRs that blatantly violate the Specific Plan.
 Then the City says that there's no appeal because the 14-day deadline has passed.
 The community has no real notice and no opportunity to respond.
-The City refuses to send us a .pdf of the DIRs as they are issued, only a mailed copy.
-More
+The City refuses to send out a .pdf of the DIRs as they are issued, only a mailed copy which arrives too late.

 Sign the petition here